Brickwood baronets: Brickwoods Field Gun competition

 The Brickwoods Field gun competition started in 1907 after Sir John Brickwood (1852-1932) donated a magnificent Trophy to the Royal Navy.
 The Brickwoods Trophy competition, as it became known, involved teams only from the Portsmouth area.
-The Brickwood Trophy competition differs to the more famous Command Field Gun competitions that were held during the Royal Tournament up until 1999, the Brickwwod Trophy competition course has no obstacles and is run on a shorter flat track.
+The Brickwood Trophy competition differs to the more famous Command Field Gun competitions that were held during the Royal Tournament up until 1999, the Brickwood Trophy competition course has no obstacles and is run on a shorter flat track.
 The Brickwood Trophy competition continues to be competed for on an annual basis at HMS Collingwood as part of the HMS Collingwood Open day.